Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

     See [Create a storage pool](../../operations/utility_storage/Alternate_Storage_Pools.md#create-a-storage-pool)
     and [Create and map an `rbd` device](../../operations/utility_storage/Alternate_Storage_Pools.md#create-and-map-an-rbd-device).

-    This same `rbd` device can be remapped to `ncn-m002` later in the upgrade procedure, when the CSM tarball is needed on that node.
+    **Note:** This same `rbd` device can be remapped to `ncn-m002` later in the upgrade procedure, when the CSM tarball is needed on that node.

-    **Note:** The `prepare-assets.sh` script will delete the CSM tarball.
-Copy it to a different location before running that script.
+    However, by default the `prepare-assets.sh` script will delete the CSM tarball in order to free space on the node.
-    Otherwise it will need to be downloaded again later in the upgrade procedure.
+    If using an `rbd` device, this is not necessary or desirable, as it will require the CSM tarball to be downloaded again later in the procedure.
+Therefore, **if using an `rbd` device to store the CSM tarball, then run the `prepare-assets.sh` script with the
+    `--no-delete-tarball-file` argument.**

 1. Follow either the [Direct download](#direct-download) or [Manual copy](#manual-copy) procedure.